bernd-roth/ParkingTicket/README.md

     License plate:      T-XYZ
     Telephone number:   06646606000
     Alternate booking:  No alternate booking available
+    Intervall:          Since Villach needs an additional STOP Signal to stop booking, you have to choose an intervall that exceeds the duration parkingticket!

         Main menu:  Time:               15:17 !Always choose 2 minutes after 00, 15, 30, 45 minutes!